kforti/D4Data/README.rst

 .. image:: https://img.shields.io/pypi/v/d4data.svg
         :target: https://pypi.python.org/pypi/d4data

 Data Engineered with python

-Proof of concept project for python data engineering.
+Access and manipulate data from various sources with python.

 Envisioned use cases:
     - Data access and sharing with data defined as code.
     - Data catologing and discovery.
     - Data transfer and partitioning for distributed computing.